You may be thinking it's impossible to open a restaurant with low risk and low capital. Here's why that's a myth.

 There’s been a massive shift to ghost kitchens and virtual kitchens from many different forms such as commercial kitchens and commissary kitchens.
 But what is a ghost kitchen, and why use one?
-They’re optimized for delivery, rather than dine-in.
+They’re optimized for takeout and delivery, rather than dine-in at a physical location.
 It’s a new model for running a restaurant that makes it possible for you to get into the game with low risk and low capital.

 So while on the surface, it may feel like a hard time to start the restaurant concept you’ve been cooking up for years now, it may actually be the perfect time to test the idea without losing your life savings in the process.
 But let’s break that down a little further.

-With ghost kitchens, you only need a small upfront investment to get started with your commercial kitchen, whereas opening a brick-and-mortar location means you’re likely spending $500K or more just on a buildout of the space itself.
-And since your investment is lower, you’ll see an ROI much faster (think 6 months, rather than 5 years).2 With a much lower cost to get started, your risk is lower, too.
+With ghost kitchens, you only need a small upfront investment to get started with your commercial kitchen, whereas opening a brick-and-mortar location means you’re likely spending $500K or more just on a buildout of the space itself, not to mention securing restaurant insurance.2 With a much lower cost to get started, your risk is lower, too.

 But it’s not just lower capital - the ongoing operational costs are lower too.
-You can cut down on rent since there’s no need to pay the high cost of a location with tons of foot traffic.
+Restaurant owners can cut down on rent since there’s no need to pay the high cost of a location with tons of foot traffic.
 In this case, your presence is online.
 And that makes ghost kitchens a more affordable route, since they just need to be in a delivery hotspot, not the busiest street corner in town for dine-in traffic.

 With a typical restaurant, you’d also need a large front-of-house team for dine-in guests.
 But with ghost kitchens, you only need as few as 3 to 5 back-of-house staff members total.